InvertGames/uFrame.Documentation/tutorials/getting-started-for-uframe-mvvm-16/tutorial-3.md

 Now you know how to publish events.
 Publish method is available in Services, Controllers and Views.

-Open `Services.designer.cs` and locate the following line:
+Open `MainMenuSystem\Services.designer.cs` and locate the following line:

 ```cs